jenevieveee/jkit/README.md

 ## Ad block
 I can write an ad-blocker for bdsmlr and incorporate it into the add-on (like XKit's anti-capitalism module), but I'm not going to.
 Don't ask.
 If you don't like the ads, see [BDSMLR Subscriptions](https://bdsmlr.com/subscriptions).

-**IF** I can figure out how the site tells subscribed users from non-subscribed users on the front-end (I haven't looked too hard), I will try to add one to block the once-daily and archives pop-ups.
-Because they shouldn't be there in the first place if you are a subscribed user.

 ## Contribute
 ### Ideas and requests